 - 2. Successfully complete 2 scenario searches as an operator of the CTR-1000s - 3.
-Each search must cover a minimum of $\frac{1}{2}$ mile indistance - c.
-In-Service Training:
+Each search must cover a minimum of 1⁄2 mile indistance d.
+Specialized Training:

 Eight (8) hours of in-service training will be scheduled by the Program coordinator and/or his/her designee to be conducted by a certified instructor for all members of the Project Lifesaver Response Team semi-annually.
 This training will be designated to maintain and develop the skills required for effective operations.